ganastor/htpc-download-box/README.md

 - Monitor: what episodes do you want to mark as monitored?
 All future episodes, all episodes from all seasons, only latest seasons, nothing?
 Monitored episodes are the episodes Sonarr will download automatically.
 - Profile: quality profile of the episodes you want.

-You can then either add the serie to the library (monitored episode research will start asynchronously), or add and force the search.
+You can then either add the series to the library (monitored episode research will start asynchronously), or add and force the search.

 ![Season 1 in Sonarr](img/sonarr_season1.png)